SeattleDave.com

 Best Areas to Stay in Los Angeles

-Los Angeles is an immense city of unique, well-defined neighborhoods that can feel like large cities themselves.
-And since the best things to do in LA are spread throughout the city and its suburbs, there isn’t one best part of town to stay in.
-LA has neighborhoods for almost any interest, whether beaches, high-end shopping, celebrity sightings, art galleries, nightlife, or food.
-Accordingly, the best hotels in Los Angeles are not focused in one specific neighborhood.
-It’s easy to find great accommodations ranging from budget to luxury in most areas of Los Angeles.
+Los Angeles is an immense collection of unique, well-defined neighborhoods that can feel like large cities themselves.
+Since the best things to do in LA are spread across a massive geographic footprint, there isn’t one “best” part of town to stay in.
+Your choice should depend on your specific interests: beaches, high-end shopping, celebrity sightings, art galleries, nightlife, or food.
+Accordingly, the best hotels in Los Angeles are not concentrated in one neighborhood but are scattered from the coast to the downtown core.

 Beach in Los Angeles.